 The Holy See is the governing institution of the Catholic Church.
 The Pope is the head of both the Vatican City State - a sovereign, independent territory - and the Holy See.
-The Holy See is a sovereign entity under international law, conducting its own international policy and maintaining diplomatic relations with 179 states around the world.
-It is especially active in international organisations, with permanent observer status at the United Nations (UN) and in many other UN agencies.
+The Holy See is a sovereign entity under international law, conducting its own international policy and maintaining diplomatic relations with over 170 states around the world.
+It is a member of, or observer in, many international organisations.

 The Holy See and the EU established diplomatic relations in 1970.
 The first Head of EU Delegation to the Holy See was appointed in 2006.

 The EU and the Holy See maintain a dialogue on a number of European and global issues, such as: